flamelily-bluescsi/bluescsi/print.md

     <img src="/assets/img/3dprint.png" class="img-thumbnail" alt="bracket">
   </p>

-If you would like one of our 3D prints, we do sell them separately for the cost of a beer and postage (Sorry UK only).
+If you would like one of our 3D prints, as you built a BlueSCSI yourself, we do sell them separately for the cost of a beer and postage (Sorry UK only).
 This is more of a service to those without a printer.
 Please see these Paypal links to purchase them:

 [V2 Desktop Bracket UK](https://py.pl/80Qbr){:target="_blank"} <br>
 [V2 DB25 Case UK](https://py.pl/6Rm0GXE7soH){:target="_blank"} <br>